agilepro/software-craftsmanship/docs/Coding/Dates and Time/date0-date-value-types.md

 It is possible for a baby born in 2012 to be older than (born before) another baby born in 2011.

 Calculations in time-zone dependent values get very complicated.
-You can’t assume two times are on the same day, or month, or even year.
+You can't assume two times are on the same day, or month, or even year.
 Sorting of time-zone dependent values is not a useful order at all.
 However, for the epoch timeline values, the calculations are not complicated because they are simply integer arithmetic which is both fast and convenient.

 It is a mistake to think that a timezone is a fixed offset from UTC.
 That is not true for locations that shift between standard and daylight times twice a year.
 New York for instance is on EST part of the year, and EDT the rest.
 The specific date that different locations shift between summer and winter time is different.
 Southern hemisphere countries do it the opposite way from the northern hemisphere.